ereizas/Appropriate-Music-Separator/README.md

 17. Click the Enabled APIs & Services tab on the left
 18. Search for "YouTube Data API v3" or scroll down, and click on it under the YouTube section
 19. Click "Enable"

-## YouTube Music Setup

-pip install ytmusicapi
-ytmusicapi oauth
-check if codes match
-click on the account you want to use press enter back in the terminal/command prompt Confirm there is a file called oauth.json in the directory/folder for the program

 # Ideas for Future Features